 The age of the home was one factor that hinted at a bigger plumbing repair.
 The early 1970s was before PVC pipe came into the market.
 The best drain pipe material widely available at that time was cast iron.
 While it is very robust and reliable when first installed, cast iron inevitably rusts out and deteriorates with age.
 It’s not a matter of “if”… but “when” cast iron drain pipes will need to be replaced.

 This wasn’t the first time a clog had occurred either.
-This home had a history of clogged drains, especially in this one bathroom.
-A history of repeat clogs on a cast iron system greatly increases the chances that significant issues exist.
+This home had a history of drain backups, especially in this one bathroom.
+A history of repeat clogs on a cast iron sewer line greatly increases the chances that significant issues exist.

 History of Past Sewer Repairs